jacoweb/minifyTheme/README.md

 minifyTheme
 ===========

-Responsive Minify Theme for Octobercms
+Responsive Minify Theme for OctoberCMS

 This is a free template project made for OctoberCMS!
 Feel free to modify it as you want.